aaronpriven/Array-2D-pm/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 670:

-    &#x3d;back without =over

-- Around line 866:

-    '=item' outside of any '=over'

-- Around line 1254:

-    &#x3d;cut found outside a pod block.
-Skipping to next block.

-- Around line 1262:

-    '=item' outside of any '=over'

-- Around line 1509:

-    '=item' outside of any '=over'

-- Around line 2169:

-    &#x3d;back without =over

-- Around line 2171:

-    '=item' outside of any '=over'